David Livingstone: Views on slavery

 While talking about the slave trade in East Africa in his journals:

 To overdraw its evil is a simple impossibility.

-Livingstone wrote about a group of slaves forced to march by Arab slave traders in the African Great Lakes region when he was travelling there in 1866:
+Livingstone writes about a group of slaves forced to march by Arab slave traders in the African Great Lakes region when he was travelling there in 1866:

 We passed a slave woman shot or stabbed through the body and lying on the path: a group of men stood about a hundred yards off on one side, and another of the women on the other side, looking on; they said an Arab who passed early that morning had done it in anger at losing the price he had given for her, because she was unable to walk any longer.

 27th June 1866 – To-day we came upon a man dead from starvation, as he was very thin.
 One of our men wandered and found many slaves with slave-sticks on, abandoned by their masters from want of food; they were too weak to be able to speak or say where they had come from; some were quite young.